selcuksert/mapapp/README.md

   ```

 ### kind
-`Starting tunnel for service istio-ingressgateway.`

-As Kubernetes(k8s) engine [kind](https://kind.sigs.k8s.io/) is used that is a convenient way to have a Kubernetes cluster for local development.
+[kind](https://kind.sigs.k8s.io/) is used that is a convenient way to have a Kubernetes (k8s) cluster for local development.

 - Install kind using `brew`:
   ```shell